debabrata099/Medical-Data-History-MySQL/README.md

 ## 🧩 ER Diagram

-This **ER (Entity-Relationship) Diagram** illustrates the structure of the **Medical Data History Database**, showing relationships between patients, doctors, admissions, and provinces.
+The Entity–Relationship (ER) diagram below shows how the tables are connected in the **Medical Data History** database.

 ```mermaid
 erDiagram